-You can install and authorize Usynth conveniently from the UJAM App which you can download here.
+You can install and authorize Usynth conveniently from the UJAM App which you can download on our website.

 Download and follow the installation instructions of at least one Usynth Title from the UJAM App - after that, you can manage your Usynth downloads, installations, trials and purchases directly from within the Usynth plugin.